-Words, thoughts, and quotes.
-I love them.
-I’ve been a collector of words since back in high school.
-Within a special notebook, I carefully wrote each quote under a topic header.
-I’ve always loved how words play with my thought process, give me insight into someone else’s mind and often bring a new perspective to an old idea.
+I’ve long been a collector of words.
+In high school, I had a special notebook, in which I carefully wrote some of my favorite quote under a topic header.
+I’ve always appreciated how words play with my thought process, give me insight into someone else’s mind and often bring a new perspective to an old idea.
 The meaning and interpretation behind words have always been a welcome challenge to me.

-Today’s post reminds me of Tim McGraw’s song “Live Like You Were Dying.”
-Each day is a gift and we have but one chance to make the most of it.
-This is for you word lovers who might want a little more encouragement or motivation to make today count, it’s also for anyone else who is searching for a little bit of light on a dark day – this is for you.
+For you word lovers who might want a little more encouragement or motivation to make today count, or for anyone else who is searching for a little bit of light on a dark day – this is for you.
 I believe in you and know you can do it!

 This simple equation is a great way to start your day.